machanism-org/machai/genai-client/src/site/markdown/index.md

 Supported delegated model families in the current implementation:

-- `gpt-*` and blank model values delegate to the OpenAI-compatible provider against the CodeMie base URL
+- `gpt-*` and blank model values delegate to the OpenAI-compatible provider against the CodeMie API base URL
 - `gemini-*` values are currently handled through the OpenAI-compatible path
 - `claude-*` values delegate to the Claude-compatible provider